auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 How many password hash functions are there?
 Cryptographic hash functions aspire to be a "good enough" approximation of an idealized random oracle.
-Random oracles cannot exist in reality, but they provide a useful model for analyzing cryptographic constructions.
+Random oracles cannot exist in reality, but they provide a useful mathematical model for analyzing cryptographic constructions.

 An idealized random oracle is a pure function whose input space is all finite strings, and whose output space is several hundred fair coin flips.
 As there are a countable infinity of finite strings, there are an uncountable infinity of idealized random oracles.